 As there aren’t too many tourists, you will not have to stress over your accommodation.
 During the summer months, accommodation facilities have their rooms booked months in advance.
 In winter, that’s not the case, and this gives you more flexibility while planning your trip.
 You can afford yourself to be spontaneous and make unplanned stops while traveling, or even prolong your trip for a few days.
 On top of that, there will be much more last minute deals and all the famous restaurants will be less crowded.

 The cold weather conditions in the winters have spawned a number of traditional cold-weather dishes which are different in different parts of Europe.

 In France and Switzerland, there are the fondue and raclette, both being delicious snacks with bread and different kinds of warmed cheese.
 Germans and even Slavic countries have roasted chestnuts as a staple food during the winters.
 Southern Mediterranean people don’t even think about eating their delicious winter heavy cream sauces during the summer.

 Every country has their own delicacies that you’ll be able to find only during the winter.
 Mulled wine is a typical winter drink in many countries, and Slavic countries have mulled sweet rakija (local hard liquor).

-That sounds great, Dan.
-But, what about the cold weather?
+That sounds great but, what about the cold weather?

 Winter in Europe comes in a few different shapes.
 Some places can get quite chilly.
 But, the South of Europe, especially Italy, Spain, and Greece are balmy during the winters.
 But, if I were you I wouldn’t look for balmy places at all.
 Winter is really charming, and the cold weather shouldn’t stop you from exploring these beautiful places.